PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 * Kubernetes quick start guide https://kubernetes.io/docs/getting-started-guides/minikube/
 * Kubernetes cheat sheet https://kubernetes.io/docs/user-guide/kubectl-cheatsheet/

-In this chapter we will investigate how to build and deploy our microservice system from the previous chapter as a set of docker containers on top of the Kubernetes platform.
+In this chapter we will investigate how to build and deploy our microservice system from the Microservices Chapter as a set of docker containers on top of the Kubernetes platform.
 We will focus on presenting some practical hands on recipes for doing this oriented towards `node.js` programmers.

 ## Building A Single Container
-In Chapter 7 'Understanding Microservices' we developed a small microservice system.
+In the chapter 'Understanding Microservices' we developed a small microservice system.
 For the rest recipes in this chapter we will examine how to build a container based deployment infrastructure for this system.
 If you skipped chapter 7 then it would be advisable that you go back and run through it now to familiarize yourself with the system.
 At a minimum you should review the architecture for the system in Chapter 7 before proceeding.
-The final code for Chapter 7 is available here:

-**TODO link to code repo**

 ### Getting Ready
 We will be using the Docker container engine for this recipe so you should have this installed on your system.
 If you don't yet have this installed, head over to http://www.docker.com and install the appropriate binary for your system.
 Docker supports Linux, Windows and Mac natively.